mscale92/basic-react-app/ReadMe.md

 	    "start": "node server.js"
 	  },

-This is where we store command to run with npm.
+This is where we store commands to run with npm.
 Both `test` and `start` are built in keywords for npm.
 To run those scripts, simply type

 	npm start
 Or